PHart3/colimits-agda/HoTT-Agda/README.md

 	- A 2-coherent left adjoint between wild categories preserves colimiting cocones (`Ladj-colim.agda`).
-	- Given univalent wild bicategories equipped with orthogonal factorization systems and a wild adjunction between them that satisfies a reasonable interchange law between the proofs of naturality in each varaible, if the right adjoint preserves the right class, then the left adjoint preserves the left class (`Adj-OFS-wc.agda`).
+	- Given univalent wild bicategories equipped with orthogonal factorization systems and a wild adjunction between them that satisfies a reasonable interchange law between the proofs of naturality in each variable, if the right adjoint preserves the right class, then the left adjoint preserves the left class (`Adj-OFS-wc.agda`).
-	  This interchange law is precisely the condition that the adjunction's two separate naturality squares assemble into a joint pseudonaturality square (with respect to composition).
+	  This interchange law holds for all wild adjunctions that are jointly pseudonatural (with respect to composition), i.e., pseudonatural on the relevant product wild category.
+(This is a stronger condition than 2-coherence on the left adjoint.)
 	- A lot of general theory about (co)cones.

 ### Homotopy (directory `theorems/homotopy/`)